-Convention Meaning Ctrl/X A sequence such as Ctrl/x indicates that you must hold down the key labeled Ctrl while you press another key or a pointing device button.
-PF1 x A sequence such as PF1 \boldsymbol{x} indicates that you must first press and release the key labeled PF1 and then press and release another key (\boldsymbol{x}) or a pointing device button.
-Enter In examples, a key name in bold indicates that you press that key.
-A horizontal ellipsis in examples indicates one of the following possibilities:- Additional optional arguments in a statement have been omitted The preceding item or items can be repeated one or more times Additional parameters, values, or other information can be entered.
-A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed. () In command format descriptions, parentheses indicate that you must enclose choices in parentheses if you specify more than one.
+Convention Meaning Ctrl/x A sequence such as $Ctrl/x$ indicates that you must hold down the key labeled Ctrl while you press another key or a pointing device button.
+PF1 x A sequence such as PF1 $x$ indicates that you must first press and release the key labeled PF1 and then press and release another key ( $x$ ) or a pointing device button.
+A horizontal ellipsis in examples indicates one of the following possibilities: • Additional optional arguments in a statement have been omitted. • The preceding item or items can be repeated one or more times. • Additional parameters, values, or other information can be entered. • • • A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed. () In command format descriptions, parentheses indicate that you must enclose choices in parentheses if you specify more than one.
 In installation or upgrade examples, parentheses indicate the possible answers to a prompt, such as: Is this correct?
 (Y/N) [Y] [] In command format descriptions, brackets indicate optional choices.
 You can choose one or more items or no items.
 Do not type the brackets on the command line.
 However, you must include the brackets in the syntax for directory specifications and for a substring specification in an assignment statement.
 In installation or upgrade examples, brackets indicate the default answer to a prompt if you press Enter without entering a value, as in: Is this correct?
-(Y/N) [Y] I In command format descriptions, vertical bars separate choices within brackets or braces.
+(Y/N) [Y] In command format descriptions, vertical bars separate choices within brackets or braces.
 Within brackets, the choices are optional; within braces, at least one choice is required.
-Do not type the vertical bars on the command line. {} In command format descriptions, braces indicate required choices; you must choose at least one of the items listed.
-Do not type the braces on the command line. bold type Bold type represents the name of an argument, an attribute, or a reason.
-In command and script examples, bold indicates user input.
-Bold type also represents the introduction of a new term. italic type Italic type indicates important information, complete titles of manuals, or variables.
-Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER= name), and in command parameters in text (where dd represents the predefined code for the device type).
+Do not type the vertical bars on the command line.

+Convention Meaning {} In command format descriptions, braces indicate required choices; you must choose at least one of the items listed.
+Do not type the braces on the command line. bold type Bold type represents the name of an argument, an attribute, or a reason.Bold type also represents the introduction of a new term. italic type Italic type indicates important information, complete titles of manuals, or variables.
+Variables include information that varies in system output (Internal error number ), in command lines (/PRODUCER= name ), and in command parameters in text (where dd represents the predefined code for the device type).
 UPPERCASE TYPE Uppercase type indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.
 Example This typeface indicates code examples, command examples, and interactive screen displays.
-In text, this type also identifies website addresses, UNIX command and pathnames, PC-based commands and folders, and certain elements of the C programming language.
-A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.
-Nondecimal radixes, binary, octal, or hexadecimal, are explicitly indicated.
+In text, this type also identifies website addresses, UNIX command and pathnames, PC-based commands and folders, and certain elements of the C programming language. - A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.
+Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.